mksalada/100-days-of-code/r1-log.md

 I took a course for undestanding CSS Positioning before at Pluralsight.
 Today, I relearned it for positioning my navigation bar.
 And my problem is solved now.
 [See course](https://www.pluralsight.com/courses/css-positioning-1834)
 [See tweet](https://twitter.com/tinsalada/status/1446431225728487427)

+## Update: I stopped the challenge
+I stopped the challenged.
+I am not proud of it honestly but I have to stopped.
+Something came up and I got so frustrated that I had to stopped evrything I'm doing.
+I can't tell the details.
+I don't know if when I will start over for the challenge.